Abdoooo111/Ion_Cleanse/journal.md

 ---

 ### Day 2 (13/6/2025) – 4 hours
-I refined yesterday’s rough shape.
-The proportions were slightly awkward, so I reshaped the **cylindrical body** to be more realistic and stable.
-Most of my time went into **researching different air purification methods**, mainly comparing HEPA filters with activated carbon systems.
-I realized quickly that carbon filtration would make more sense for local conditions, since Cairo struggles with gases, smoke, and car exhaust as much as with dust.
+I sharpened up yesterday rough shape.
+The proportions were a little stiff, and I modeled the cylinder like body more realistic and strong.
+I spent most of my time researching various air purification treatments especially by comparing the HEPA filters with the active carbon systems.
+The very first day, I knew that the carbon filtering would be more appropriate with respect to the situation on the ground as Cairo is battling with gases and smoke and car exhaust as much as it is with dust.
-By the end of the session, I had logged down basic **dimensions** and even considered the volume of air the system should realistically handle.
+Basic parameters were recorded, including dimension, and even the volume of air that the system can reasonably cater to, by the completion of the session.

 *(I also found myself overthinking: if this were real, how many people would actually notice such a tower on the street?
 Would they care?
 Would they even know what it’s doing?
 Funny how design makes you think about people, not just parts.)*